Coronavirus Curfews In South Florida

-There are curfews in effect for the City of Miami Beach, Key Biscayne, North Miami Beach, Hallandale Beach, and Palm Beach.

 City of Miami Beach: 11:00 p.m. – 5:00 p.m. in the city’s entertainment district.
+This curfew is expanding for the entire city starting Tuesday March 24.
+The curfew will be in effect daily from 12:00 a.m. to 5:00 a.m.
 The public beach from 5th to 15th streets, including Lummus Park is closed.

 Village of Key Biscayne: Curfew is 10:00 p.m. and 5:00 a.m.